Parent? Then you’ll be in need of a child-friendly boozer! I’ve rounded up my favourite family-friendly pubs with playgrounds in Bristol…

-It also helps if the pub in question has baby-changing facilities, a great atmosphere, staff who don’t blink twice through all the boob feeds, discarded food on the floor, tantrums and sea of buggies, plus great food and locally-sourced beverages.
-Here are my favourite pubs with playgrounds and all of the above (!) in Bristol.
+It also helps if the pub with garden for kids in question has baby-changing facilities, a great atmosphere, staff who don’t blink twice through all the boob feeds, discarded food on the floor, tantrums and sea of buggies, plus great food and locally-sourced beverages.

 The Lazy Dog, Ashley Down

-To find a drinking establishment in Bristol with this much outside space is excellent indeed.
-Inside it’s rustic industrial-chic, while outside is a large garden with artificial grass, tables and booths to sit and enjoy a beverage or two and little wooden Wendy house for kids to play in.
-There’s also games corner for kids, who are welcome until 7pm.
+To find a drinking establishment in Bristol with as much outside space as The Lazy Dog, plus a kid friendly beer garden is excellent indeed.
+Inside it’s rustic industrial-chic, while outside, there’s a large garden with artificial grass, tables and booths to sit and enjoy a beverage or two, plus a little wooden Wendy house for kids to play in.
+There’s also a games corner for kids, who are welcome until 7pm.

-This Bristol pub on Kellaway Avenue has that gastro vibe going on, so it’s perfect for a special lunch.
-The pub caters perfectly for families during the day (kids need to vacate the garden by 8pm) and the extensive menu features lots of locally-sourced, award-winning food, plus imaginative dishes for kids.
+The Old Spot (as it’s known to locals) on Kellaway Avenue is one of the best pubs with kids.
+The pub caters perfectly for families during the day (kids need to vacate the garden by 8pm) and the extensive menu features lots of locally-sourced, award-winning food, plus imaginative dishes for children.

-Plonked amongst sprawling allotments and animal paddocks, oozing urban grunge, this art-emblazoned pub is home to a lovely large beer garden with sheltered and open air tables.
-While it doesn’t have its own playground per se, it is just a stone’s throw from the animals and outside play area of St Werburgh’s City Farm.
+Plonked amongst sprawling allotments and animal paddocks, and oozing urban grunge, this art-emblazoned pub, The Farm, is home to a lovely large family-friendly beer garden with sheltered and open air tables.
+While it doesn’t have its own play are per se, it is just a stone’s throw from the animals and outside playground of St Werburgh’s City Farm.

-Visit the pigs, goats, chickens and sheep, then let kiddies loose in the wooden playground of the city farm before refuelling with some excellent food and drink next door at The Farm.
+You can visit the pigs, goats, chickens and sheep (for free), then let kiddies loose in the wooden playground of the city farm before refuelling with some excellent food and drink next door at The Farm.

 The Crafty Cow, Gloucester Road